JuneHu/cdn/README.md

-# cdn
+# Image cdn

-This is my cdn repo.
+This is my image cdn repo.